 Determine when distance becomes a necessary boundary — and carry forward a sustainable boundary maintenance plan.

 Dr. Quinones brings over 20 years of clinical experience at the intersection of trauma science and relationship recovery.
-Licensed in two states and the author of 30+ published works, she helps students understand boundaries not as walls — but as the structures that make intimacy, safety, and sustained love possible.
+Licensed in two states and a curriculum developer, she helps students understand boundaries not as walls — but as the structures that make intimacy, safety, and sustained love possible.
 Her clinical work with families, churches, and institutions shapes the practical, systems-level approach of this course.

 Each week moves from understanding what boundaries are to building them, holding them, and knowing when distance becomes the boundary itself.